lyy005/Mitochondrial_nuclear_gene_evolution_in_arthropods/README.md

 ## step0_sequences

+This directory contains sequences used in the paper, including:

 a.
 Amino acid sequences of mitochondrial genes can be found under ./step0_sequences/

 b.
 Amino acid sequences of nuclear genes